calimero-network/docs/docs/builder-directory/index.md

 ### How do I deploy to production?

 We'll cover deployment in detail later, but the short version:
-1. Build your WASM: `npm run logic:build`
+1. Build your WASM: `pnpm logic:build`
-2. Deploy to Calimero nodes (mainnet or testnet)
+2. Deploy to Calimero nodes
 3. Point your frontend to the production node URLs

 ### What about testing?